SkipperEl/SkipperEl.github.io/_posts/2015/2015-06-28-lego-the-next-generation.md

 ---
 layout: post
-title: Lego: The Next Generation
+title: Lego The Next Generation
 ----

 Growing up, [Lego] - and its larger but simpler sibling [Duplo] - was a huge deal for me.
 It was one of the first toys I was exposed to and the very last to be put away, well into my teens.
 It evolved and grew with me for over a decade, returning again sporadically into my adulthood in various forms.